chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

    YAML/Other
   </code>
   <sup>
-   &#9733 5242, pushed 2 days ago
+   &#9733 5242, pushed 127 days ago
   </sup>
  </li>
  <li>
   <a href="http://ubos.net/">
    UBOS
   </a>
   - Linux distro that runs on indie boxes (personal servers and IoT devices).
-Single-command installation and management of apps - Jenkins, Mediawiki, Owncloud, Wordpress, etc., - and other
+Single-command installation and management of apps - Jenkins, Mediawiki, Owncloud, WordPress, etc., - and other
   <a href="http://ubos.net/about/">
    features
   </a>